SAMSON#

 >>> SAMSON.endHolding()

-1. makeVisualModel(nodeIndexer: samson.SBNodeIndexer, visualModelName: str) -> samson.SBVisualModel
+1. makeVisualModel(nodeIndexer: samson.SBNodeIndexer, visualModelName: str, visualModelParameterMap: samson.SBValueMap = <SBValueMap: size=0>) -> samson.SBVisualModel

 Make a visual model.